-- Google Hangouts Chat Instructions (formerly known as Google Chat) - This app in the Google Suite allows you to ask questions, collaborate in group chats, create a virtual chat room for team projects, and more.
+- Google Hangouts Chat Instructions - This app in the Google Suite allows you to ask questions, collaborate in group chats, create a virtual chat room for team projects, and more.

 Audio and Video Conferencing

-- Google Meet Instructions (formerly known as Google Hangouts Meet) - This app provides high-quality audio and video conferencing for meetings of up to 250 participants with real-time captioning available through the app's speech-to-text functionality.
-Share the Google-Meet link and participants can join with just one click!
+- Google Meet Instructions - This app provides high-quality audio and video conferencing for meetings of up to 250 participants with real-time captioning available through the app's speech-to-text functionality.
+Share the Google-Meet link and participants can join with one click.
 You can include participants from other countries with international dial-in numbers and enjoy smooth integration with your Google Calendar, allowing for seamless scheduling and easy access to all your meetings' details.
 You can even record your meeting provided you receive its participants' prior consent.
 To learn more about how to record a meeting, please click here for instructions or watch a quick video tutorial.